helisapan300-sudo/Python-boxes-optimisation/Optimisation code.md

 ---

 ### 2.3.
-Outlier Management (`_add_safety_box_to`)
+Outlier (`_add_safety_box_to`)
 If the selected configuration produces outliers, an optional "safety box" can be added.
-Its dimensions are calculated to be just large enough to accommodate the largest of the outlier items, with a small margin.
+Its dimensions are calculated to be just large enough to accommodate the largest of the outlier items.
 The evaluation is then re-run with this additional box to obtain final metrics that reflect a 100% fulfilment solution.

 ```python
 def _add_safety_box_to(self, boxes: List[Box]) -> None: